vladast/AVR002/README.md

 V-USB is licensed under GPL version 2.
 * **24C EEPROM SPI**: Enables easy SPI communication with external EEPROM.
 It's usage is well described on http://extremeelectronics.co.in/avr-tutorials/easy-24c-i2c-serial-eeprom-interfacing-with-avr-microcontrollers/

+## Author and Licence

+**avr-based-event-recorder-with-usb-support** repository is maintained by *Vladimir Stankovic*.

+This project is licensed under *GPL Version 2*.
+Please, refer to LICENSE file for the full text of the license.